Austin Kleon – Roube Como Um Artista

 And when I was done, I blacked out all the words I didn't need.

-Quando terminei, pintei de preto todas as palavras de que não precisava.
+E quando terminei, apaguei todas as palavras de que não precisava.

 And this is what it looks like.
 It looks like as if the CIA did haiku.